python-poetry/poetry/docs/pyproject.md

 {{% note %}}
 If you specify the compatible python versions in both `tool.poetry.dependencies` and in `project.requires-python`, then Poetry will use the information in `tool.poetry.dependencies` for locking, but the python versions must be a subset of those allowed by `project.requires-python`.
-For example, the following is invalid and will result in an error, because version `3.14` is allowed by `tool.poetry.dependencies`, but not by `project.requires-python`.
+For example, the following is invalid and will result in an error, because versions `4.0` and greater are allowed by `tool.poetry.dependencies`, but not by `project.requires-python`.

 ```toml
 [project]